rootkovska/rootkovska.github.io/_posts/2015-08-24-Integrity.md

 to loose details useful to avoid future mistakes is a system fail, so the blob grows.

 * signing, is not strictly needed for the purpose of certifing dates.
-Open a text file for writing, dump in the Unix Timestamp, and you got the time cert.
+Open a text file for writing, dump in the Unix Timestamp, and you got the time cert (but changing timezone/calendar will screw it).
 Do the same with your name and you got author signature.
 Text files: amazing simplicity.

 I wonder why then [Rooty is suggesting](http://blog.invisiblethings.org/2015/02/09/my-new-git-based-blog.html) to use 'git tags -s' to enforce 'integrity'.
 And I wonder what's the '-f' switch; forcing overwrite a tag that is supposed to certify date and author?
-It can do it by 'enlarging the blob' (ie: inflation or by 'loosing details' (ie: frauds).
+It can do it by 'enlarging the blob' (ie: inflation) or by 'loosing details' (ie: frauds).

 It looks like she is including the 'authorship' in the 'integrity' definition.
 There's the need of Freud here, not me.